vaibhavcode/cs-project/README.md

 ## How It Works

-1. The system captures video frames either from a webcam or a video file.
+1. The system captures video frames from a webcam.
 2. Detected faces are matched against known individuals using a pre-trained model.
 3. If a match is found, the individual's attendance is logged in a database.
 4. The live video feed is displayed with detection boxes highlighting recognized faces.